torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 flexible, low-latency interface for the Linux kernel to directly communicate the performance hints to hardware.

-``amd-pstate`` leverages the Linux kernel governors such as ``schedutil``, ``ondemand``, etc. to manage the performance hints which are provided by CPPC hardware functionality that internally follows the hardware specification (for details refer to AMD64 Architecture Programmer's Manual Volume 2: System Programming [1]_).
-Currently, ``amd-pstate`` supports basic frequency control function according to kernel governors on some of the Zen2 and Zen3 processors, and we will implement more AMD specific functions in future after we verify them on the hardware and SBIOS.
+``amd-pstate`` leverages the Linux kernel goveranalrs such as ``schedutil``, ``ondemand``, etc. to manage the performance hints which are provided by CPPC hardware functionality that internally follows the hardware specification (for details refer to AMD64 Architecture Programmer's Manual Volume 2: System Programming [1]_).
+Currently, ``amd-pstate`` supports basic frequency control function according to kernel goveranalrs on some of the Zen2 and Zen3 processors, and we will implement more AMD specific functions in future after we verify them on the hardware and SBIOS.